AllStarLink/ASL3-Manual/docs/adv-topics/audio-level.md

 * Tweaking tools if your radio or interface board has physical adjustment pots, or the appropriate service software for your radio.

 ## Assumptions
 * The system you are calibrating uses 5kHz deviation (standard NBFM) as the maximum peak deviation.
 For narrow band systems everything is half.
-So the step below which say to use 3kHz should use 1.5kHz.
+So the steps below which say to use 3kHz should use 1.5kHz.
 * You must know the node number and the channel number of the radio port you wish to test.
 This can be looked up in `rpt.conf`.

 ## Procedure